-OU Credit Course Equivalents

-Hours

-4 Elective credit

-4 JPN 101 Elementary Japanese I

-4 Elective credit

-4 SPN 101 Elementary Spanish I

-Hours 4 4

-While every student will automatically receive 101 credit if they earn a score of 4 or higher on these World Language and Cultures AP Exams, these students will also have the possibility of receiving four additional credits in 102 of the same language if their placement exam score qualifies them to enter 201 or beyond.
-If a student who receives a score of 4 or higher on one of these exams places into 101 or 102 (or does not take the approved placement exam), they will still receive credit for 101 only.
-Regardless of placement score, the maximum credit granted based on the AP exam score and placement for a student will be eight (8) credits for 101 and 102 in the appropriate language.
+Exam Name OU Credit Course Equivalents Hours Calculus BC 4 MAT 132 Calculus II Computer Science A 4 CSC 201 Introduction to Programming Computer Science Principles 4 Elective credit Statistics 4 MAT 111 Statistics iciences Biology 5 GEN 102 Natural Science: Biological Science Chemistry 5 CHM 101 General Chemistry I CHM 101L General Chemistry I Lab Environmental Science 4 Elective credit Physics 1 5 PHY 101 General Physics I PHY 101L Intro Physics Lab I Physics 2 4 GEN 101 Natural Science: Physical Science Physics B 5 PHY 101 General Physics I PHY 101L Intro Physics Lab I Physics C: Electricity and Magnetism 6 PHY 202 College Physics II PHY 102L Intro Physics Lab II Physics C: Mechanics 6 PHY 201 College Physics I PHY 101L Intro Physics Lab I World Languages and Cultures Chinese Language and Culture 4 CHI 101 Elementary Chinese I French Language and Culture 4 FRE 101 Elementary French I German Language and Culture 4 GER 101 Elementary German I Italian Language and Culture 4 Elective credit Japanese Language and Culture 4 JPN 101 Elementary Japanese I Latin 4 Elective credit Spanish Language and Culture 4 SPN 101 Elementary Spanish I While every student will automatically receive 101 c redit if they earn a score of 4 or higher on these World Language and Cultures AP Exams, these students will also have the possibility of receiving four additional credits in 102 of of the same la nguage if their placement exam score qualifies them to enter 201 or beyond.
+If a student wl no receives a score of 4 or higher on one of these exams places into 101 or 102 (or does not take the approved placement exam), they will still receive credit for 101 only.
+Regardle ess of placeme ent score, the maximum credit granted based on the AP exam score and placen nent for a stud lent will be eight (8) credits for 101 and 102 to the constant for a set of the set of the set of the the set of in the appropriate language.
 (Back to ToC)